The theme of the 2013 poster contest is

 - Poster entries may be drawn, painted or sketched using pens, pencils, crayons or charcoal, or using oil, acrylic or watercolor paint, as well as mixed media.
 Digitally created artwork is also permitted.
 No photographs are allowed.

 - Poster entries may or may not include text.
 If text is used, any language is permitted.

 - All artworks must be original and should not include photographic images of the contestant or other personal information.

 - All participants are encouraged to watch the short contest video, and read about the World Food Day theme.
 Younger children may want to learn together with a parent or teacher.

 - Complete all fields in the contest entry form, upload your poster design, and click SUBMIT.
 Younger children may need help from an adult in making their online submission.

-- Working on an A4 sheet is recommended, to make it easier for you to scan and upload your poster design.
+- Working on an A4 sheet or an 8 ½ inches by 11 inches sheet is recommended, to make it easier for you to scan and upload your poster design.
 If your poster is larger, you may have to take a digital photo of the work and upload the photo file.

 - Only digital files in JPG can be accepted and submissions must be made online – please do not send in physical posters.